Share This!

 Another common cause of a plateau is overtraining and not being fully rested.
 Signs of overtraining are muscle and joint pain, fatigue, low energy, and getting sick more often.
 Getting proper rest is just as important for your fitness progress as hitting all of your workouts.
 Rest days allow you to take a break from training and allow your body to recover.
 Then, your body can replenish its energy stores and repair muscle tissue.
 Allow at least one day a week for rest.

 Another aspect to consider is your sleep.
 Getting enough sleep is critical for your recovery.
-If you are not sleeping long enough or deep enough, it’s a good idea to back off your workout intensity until you are well-rested.
+If you are not sleeping long enough or deeply enough, it’s a good idea to back off your workout intensity until you are well-rested.
 You’ll find that by taking time off and resting enough, you are more energized and your performance improves.

 Make Sure You’re Ready